-(k) Financial procedures and Contract Standing Orders
+(I) Financial procedures and Contract Standing Orders

 We have to ensure that we act in accordance with the law as well as various other regulations.
 We have developed policies and procedures for our officers to ensure that, as far as are possible, they understand their responsibilities both to the Council and to the public.
 Two key documents are the Financial Procedure Rules and the Contract Standing Orders, which are available to all officers via the Council's Intranet, as well as available to the public as part of the Constitution.
-The Financial Procedure Rules and Budget and Policy Framework Procedure Rules are currently being reviewed and will be considered by the Governance Committee on 28 June 2018.

-(I) Financial Management
+(m) Financial Management